cglondon71/elassandra/docs/elassandra/source/enterprise.rst

 SSL Network Encryption
 ----------------------

-The SSL Feature provides trafic encryption for both HTTP and Elasticsearch transport connections.
+The SSL Feature provides traffic encryption for both HTTP and Elasticsearch transport connections.

 .. note::

-   Elasticsearch transport protocol is the native binary protocol used for Elasticsearch node-to-node communication.
-You can also use the transport protocol from a client application written in java, as describe in the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/client/java-api/5.5/transport-client.html>`_.
+   Elasticsearch transport protocol is the native binary protocol used for the Elasticsearch node-to-node communication.
+You can also use the transport protocol from a client application written in java, as described in the `elasticsearch documentation <https://www.elastic.co/guide/en/elasticsearch/client/java-api/5.5/transport-client.html>`_.

 SSL configuration is defined in your **conf/cassandra.yaml** for both Cassandra and Elasticsearch :

-* Server options defines node-to-node encryption for both Cassandra and Elasticsearch.
-Obviously, Elasticsearch transport connections are encrypted when *internode_encryption* is set to **all** or **rack** (there is no elasticsearch cross-datacenter traffic).
+* Server options define the node-to-node encryption for both Cassandra and Elasticsearch.
+Obviously, Elasticsearch transport connections are encrypted when *internode_encryption* is set to **all** or **rack** (there is no Elasticsearch cross-datacenter traffic).
-* Client options defines client-to-node encryption to request both Cassandra and Elasticsearch.
+* Client options define the client-to-node encryption to request both Cassandra and Elasticsearch.
 If *optional* is **true**, Elasticsearch still accepts clear connections for HTTP and transport request.

 To ensure support for all encryption algorithms, it is highly recommended to install the `JCE Unlimited Strength Jurisdiction policy files <http://www.oracle.com/technetwork/java/javase/downloads/jce8-download-2133166.html>`_ on all nodes.

-Here an SSL configuration in your **conf/cassandra.yaml** file :
+Below is an SSL configuration in your **conf/cassandra.yaml** file :

 .. code::

    # Enable or disable inter-node encryption
-   # Default settings are TLS v1, RSA 1024-bit keys (it is imperative that
+   # Default settings are TLS v1, RSA 1024-bit keys (it is compulsory that
    # users generate their own keys) TLS_RSA_WITH_AES_128_CBC_SHA as the cipher
    # suite for authentication, key exchange and encryption of the actual data transfers.
    # Use the DHE/ECDHE ciphers if running in FIPS 140 compliant mode.
    # NOTE: No custom encryption options are enabled at the moment
    # The available internode options are : all, none, dc, rack
    #
-   # If set to dc cassandra will encrypt the traffic between the DCs
+   # If set to dc Cassandra will encrypt the traffic between the DCs
-   # If set to rack cassandra will encrypt the traffic between the racks
+   # If set to rack Cassandra will encrypt the traffic between the racks
    #
    # The passwords used in these options must match the passwords used when generating
    # the keystore and truststore.
 For instructions on generating these files, see: